-Table 8 shows the results for the UK general elections.
-There, the spending of each of the three main parties (Labour, Liberal, Conservative) is detrimental to the other two - with the exception of Labour spending's impact on Conservative party's votes, which we discuss below.
-This suggests a relatively intense competition for voters.32 UKIP's spending has a negative effect on Labour's results but no effect on those of Conservatives, and Labour's spending negative coefficient on UKIP's votes is almost twice as large as that of the Conservatives.
-This goes in the direction of studies finding that the new radical-right tends to capture left-leaning, working-class voters (Dal Bo et al., 2019).
+relatively intense competition for voters.36 UKIP's spending has a negative effect on Labour's results but no effect on those of Conservatives, and Labour's spending negative coefficient on UKIP's votes is almost twice as large as that of the Conservatives.
+This goes in the direction of studies finding that the new radical-right tends to capture left-leaning, working-class voters (Dal Bo et al., 2019; Piketty, 2018).

-Finally, we also find a few positive cross-effects - i.e., the spending of a party that increases the votes-on-abstention of another one.
+Finally, we also find a few positive cross-effects - i.e., the spending of a party that increases the votes-on-abstention for another one.
 For instance, the spending of the Communist party in France improves the results of the extreme-right party.
-In the UK, Labour spending increases the votes of their Conservative rivals.
+In the UK, Labour spending increases the votes for their Conservative rivals.
 This could reveal the existence of a "competitive" or "backlash" effect: realizing that a party against which they hold strong views is investing heavily in the campaign, voters increase their mobilization for their preferred party.

-4.2 The price of a vote and the far-right exception
+4.2 The price of a vote and the radical parties exception